mattcaron/misc_notes/install.xubuntu.20.04.md

 ### Video game machines

-**Note:** Most of my video game stuff has moved to MiSTer or a Dosbian install, off of the laptop / desktop.
-This is what remains, generally because it needs enormous processor resources.
-Dosbox remains for the same reason Wine does - it's pretty handy.
+**Note:** A lot of the old video game stuff has moved to MiSTer (because FPGA).
+This is what remains, generally because was originally a PC game and therefore I'm using software to emulate software (which makes more sense than software emulating hardware.
+FPGAs are for emulating hardware).

   1. Install video game things from apt:

-          sudo apt install dosbox wine-stable playonlinux steam jstest-gtk
+          sudo apt install wine-stable playonlinux steam jstest-gtk

   1. Allow steam in-home streaming ports.
     1. Ref: https://support.steampowered.com/kb_article.php?ref=8571-GLVN-8711